 - It is more accurate than the rest

-Here this blog post finishes.
-I hope after reading this post you wouldn’t have problem in cracking the related question in the PMP Test.
+I hope after reading this post you won’t have any problems in solving the related question in the PMP exam.
 Let me know if you require any further assistance on this topic.